as595/NeuralCompression/Notes.md

 loss = criterion(x_tilde, x_train).sum()/x_train.size(0)
 ```

 Note: this is the correct NLL for an image, which (assuming all pixels are independent) should be summed over the image rather than averaged.
-However, for astronomy images, pixels are not independent...
+However, for astronomy images, pixels are not independent... try: `https://pytorch.org/docs/stable/distributions.html#multivariatenormal`

 ### VQ-VAE